Henry Kissinger: Family and personal life

-Kissinger married Ann Fleischer on February 6, 1949.
+Kissinger married Anneliese "Ann" Fleischer (born November 6, 1925, in Fürth, Germany) on February 6, 1949.
 They had two children, Elizabeth and David, and divorced in 1964.
+In 1955, he met Austrian poet Ingeborg Bachmann during a symposium at Harvard; the two had a romantic relationship that lasted several years.
 On March 30, 1974, he married Nancy Maginnes.
-They now live in Kent, Connecticut, and in New York City.
-Kissinger's son David Kissinger served as an executive with NBC Universal Television Studio before becoming head of Conaco, Conan O'Brien's production company, in 2005.
+They lived in Kent, Connecticut, and in New York City.
+Kissinger's son David served as an executive with NBC Universal Television Studio before becoming head of Conaco, Conan O'Brien's production company, in 2005.
 In February 1982, at the age of 58, Henry Kissinger underwent coronary bypass surgery.
+On May 27, 2023, he turned 100.